-Varifocals are one of the most efficient formats of optical lenses.
+Varifocals are one of the most popular types of multifocal optical lenses.

 They can help you with your close, intermediate and distance vision, all one pair of glasses.
 But are there different types of varifocal lenses?

 Varifocal lenses provide progressive focal power to help your vision for multi-distance tasks.
 Generally, they come in 3 types; standard, advanced and elite, which provide differing levels of visual performance.
 These lens types can be tailored for specific purposes such as for driving, sport or occupational use.

 In the sections below, you can go into more detail about how varifocal lenses work, their different types and how they can be tailored to suit your optical needs.

 Varifocals are considered as a multifocal lens, also sometimes called progressives.

 They contain a progression of focal power to help you see at different distances.
 Depending on your prescription, they can help you with at least two of the three vision zones which could be for close, intermediate and distance vision.